zjserapin/distributed-project3/README.md

 After this, build out the feature dector files.
 Your will clone in the Dataproc repository from github, cd into it in order to move forward

+Step 3: Run this command to build a "fat JAR" of the feature detector, allowing it to be submitted to Dataproc

+sbt assembly

+Step 4: Create a GCS bucket and add sample images

+Name your buket, then use the gsutil program to create it.
+Then you will use the curl command to place pictures in your bucket

+Step 5: Create your cluster

+set a cluster name to the MYCLUSTER variable.